 It wasn’t long though before I regretted that decision.
 I had forgotten how long this bit of the walk is.

-More walk ideas near Princetown, including more railway walks
+More walking ideas near Princetown or railway walks

 Foggintor Quarry walk – This is an alternate way to walk to the quarry.
 It involves a car though.
 You will walk on a much shorter section of the railway path though, so it’s less tedious.
 This is a walk to do if you aren’t crazy about long walks, but still want to see cool things.